IF ... THEN Conditions

 would mean that the rest of the script only gets executed when the value of the variable $a is not zero.

-Do not confuse SKIP with the commands ENDLOOP and ABORT, which end a loop and will be discussed in the chapter "Loops".
+Do not confuse SKIP with the commands ENDLOOP and ABORT, which end a loop as will be discussed in the chapter "Loops".

 The NOTHING Command

 This command does exactly what its name says -- nothing.
-And admittedly, you'll probably never need it.
 So, what is it good for?

 Actually, it has four possible purposes: